-We invite you to explore our website to learn more about who we are and what we do.
+We invite you to explore our website to learn more about the West Hartford Garden Club – our mission, our members, and the many activities that support our community and foster a love of gardening.
 We hope that after you do, you’ll decide to join us for one or more of our many activities.
-For information about attending our open meetings, click here.
-Interested in joining the Club, read more.
-For general information about the Club, click here.
+To learn about attending an open meeting, click here.
+For information on becoming a member, visit this page.
+To read more about the history and purpose of the Club, click here.

 Next Open Meeting: